 Monica Curiel (b.
 1993, Dallas, Texas)

-Monica Curiel is a multidisciplinary visual artist and designer whose practice transforms construction materials, such as spackling paste and plaster, into relief paintings, sculpture, furniture, lighting, and collectible design.
-Introduced to these materials while working alongside her father on construction sites, Curiel’s work engages with the cultural, familial, and labor histories embedded in materials often handled by immigrant workers but rarely acknowledged.
-By situating her pieces in spaces connected to her community’s labor, such as cleaning homes, constructing houses, and maintaining lawns, she honors these histories through works that celebrate craft, material mastery, and refined technique.
+Monica Curiel is a multidisciplinary artist and designer who transforms construction materials such as spackling paste and plaster into relief paintings, sculpture, and collectible design, including lighting and furniture.
+Introduced to these materials while working alongside her father on construction sites, she draws from the cultural, familial, and labor histories embedded in mediums often handled by immigrant workers yet rarely acknowledged.
+By situating her works in spaces tied to her community’s labor, including homes, construction sites, and landscapes, Curiel honors these histories through craft, material sensitivity, and refined technique.

-Curiel studied fashion and interior architecture before earning a Bachelor of Fine Arts from the University of Kansas in 2021.
-Navigating a cancer diagnosis during this period fostered the experimental and expansive nature of her practice, which spans painting, sculpture, and design.
+Curiel studied fashion and interior architecture before earning her Bachelor of Fine Arts from the University of Kansas in 2021.
+Navigating a cancer diagnosis during this time shaped the experimental and interdisciplinary nature of her practice.

-Her work has been acquired by the Denver Art Museum's Architecture and Design permanent collection and recognized internationally, including honors such as Dwell’s Dwell 24 (2024) and Sight Unseen’s American Design Hot List (2023), as well as exhibitions at Milan Design Week (2022) and Artsy (2021).
+Her work is held in the Denver Art Museum’s Architecture and Design collection and has received international recognition, including Dwell’s Dwell 24 (2024) and Sight Unseen’s American Design Hot List (2023).
+She has exhibited at Design Week México (2025) and Milan Design Week (2022), as well as Artsy’s Art in the Time of Corona (2021).

 Monica Curiel by Paul Miller.jpg__PID:6fd3f3fd-49f8-44f1-beaf-fd888d02e492